 Hendry: That proves my point.
 They feel they have to become adults quickly.
 They're not sure there will be a tomorrow.

 It's a rather somber moment, in an otherwise silly movie.
 Ghost of Dragstrip Hollow maybe one of the few teen oriented films of the 1950s to explicitly reference the Cold War.
 Yet, this little exchange was eerily prophetic; less than a decade later the world seemed on the verge of self destruction with the Vietnam War waging on and the brewing tensions on the American home front.
 In 1959, everything still seemed peachy keen.
 Lois's drag racing is merely a whim, she will eventually move onto better things.
 The Zenith Club are a bunch of straight laced kids; they listen to authority and don't indulge in any self destructive behavior.
-Lois is the exception, rather than the rule.
-But, even she eventually learns her lesson.
+Lois is the exception, rather than the rule, but she eventually learns her lesson.

 What is also amazing about the Ghost of Dragstrip Hollow is how anti-climatic it is.
 There are three major conflicts presented throughout out the movie and all them are resolved rather easily.

 1) The Zenith Club gets evicted from their hangout, because they don't have money to pay the bills.
-Their future looks bleak, when Anastasia Abernathy (a client of Lois'sfather) remembers the old house she and her husband used to live at.
+Their future looks bleak, when Anastasia Abernathy (a client of Lois's father) remembers the old house she and her husband used to live in.
 She offers to let them use it, but warns that it is haunted.
 The gang accepts her offer and, after spending the night in the house, deem it suitable for their needs.
 They have a few run ins with the paranormal, but nothing really serious.
 They kids decide to kick things off by throwing a Halloween costume party.

 2) The "ghost" is not really much of a threat to the kids and, is in fact, merely a prankster.
 He plays a few tricks on the kids, like pretending to be the sleeping Dave's girlfriend, or levitating a candle, but never means them any real harm.
 Hell, at one point, he even dances with Lois at the Halloween costume party.
 In what might have been an inspiration for Scooby Doo, the ghost is unmasked and revealed to be a bitter washed up horror actor (Paul Blaisdell), who is still upset that he didn't get cast in Horrors of the Black Museum.